 If you’re considering installing a glass floor system in your house and you’ve never been down this path before, you’re probably wondering how thick the glass needs to be for the structure to be considered safe.
 Well, the answer depends on four considerations, which we go through in detail below:

-1. Specified loadings
+1. Specified Loadings

-3. Type of glass
+3. Type of the Glass

 Heat-strengthened or tempered glass boasts greater structural strength compared to standard float glass.
 As such, toughened glass flooring doesn’t have to be as thick as standard glass flooring.

-4. Glass spans
+4. Glass Spans